dockstore/dockstore-documentation/docs/advanced-topics/snapshot-and-doi.rst

 Connect Zenodo Account
 ----------------------
 Dockstore uses `Zenodo <http://about.zenodo.org/>`__ as its DOI provider.
 A Zenodo account is required to request a DOI for a workflow version.
+By using Zenodo credentials, a user is also able to fine tune their entries directly on Zenodo.
 Link your Zenodo credentials to your Dockstore account on the `accounts page <https://dockstore.org/accounts?tab=accounts>`__.
 Requesting a DOI on Dockstore will create a public entry on Zenodo and upload associated files.